JW2586/Academy-Programming-Project/README.md

   * [GUI client development](#gui-client-development)
     + [FTP client UX](#ftp-client-ux)
     + [GUI client demo video](#gui-client-demo-video)

+## Execution details
+### FTP server
+This is the FTP server for the project, it holds the medical CSV files.
+Found in `/ftpserver/pythonftpserver.py`
+IP: `127.0.0.1`
+Port: `21`
+Username: `user`
+Password: `12345`
+### Command-line FTP client
+This is the command-line client for downloading and validating the CSV files from the FTP server Found in `CLI-client.py`
+[image]
+### Graphical FTP client
+This is the graphical user interface client for downloading and validating the CSV files from the FTP server Found in `GUI-client.py`
+[image]
+### Automatic FTP client
+This is the automatic client for downloading and validating the CSV files from the FTP server based on the current date.
+This can be scheduled to run daily via Windows Task Scheduler.
+Found in `auto-client.py`
+[image]
+[image]

 ## Introduction

 The project brief is that we create a client-side application that (using ftp) allows staff from a Medical School to download data in both a scheduled and interactive manner.